andredesousa/devops-best-practices/README.md

 It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Deployment tools.
 GitOps works by using Git as a source of truth for declarative infrastructure and applications.

-## Take a “security first approach”
+## Take a security first approach

 From an operational security standpoint, the CI/CD system represents some of the most critical infrastructure to protect.
 We should consider isolating the CI/CD systems, placing them in secure internal networks.
-VPNs, strong two-factor authentication and identity and access management systems will help us enforce “the principle of least privilege” and restrict exposure to threats.
+VPNs, strong two-factor authentication and identity and access management systems will help us enforce "the principle of least privilege" and restrict exposure to threats.
 [SELinux](https://www.redhat.com/en/topics/linux/what-is-selinux) is a security kernel module that is available on all Linux distributions.
 It allows us to limit users and process powers in a very granular way.